S3DFX-CYBER/GSoC-Org-Finder-/README.md

 **Do not start working before you are assigned.**

 ### Quick Start
+### Prerequisites

+Before running the project locally, make sure you have:

+- A GitHub account
+- Git installed
+- A Vercel account (optional for deployment)
 1. Fork the repo
 2. Edit the `ORGS` array in `index.html`
 3. Open a pull request using the appropriate template